 So that's it.
-We hope this helps a little bit.
-And remember do your best to keep things simple, stay focused on the music, and the rest should take care of itself.
+We hope this helps a little to let you know our take on what audio mastering is and what mastering is not.
+And remember do your best to keep things simple.
+Stay focused on the music and the rest should take care of itself.